CosmWasm/cw-plus/contracts/cw4-stake/README.md

 `Bond{}` - bond all staking tokens sent with the message and update membership weight

 `Unbond{tokens}` - starts the unbonding process for the given number of tokens.
-The sender immediately looses weight from these tokens, and can claim them back to his wallet after `unbonding_period`
+The sender immediately loses weight from these tokens, and can claim them back to his wallet after `unbonding_period`

 `Claim{}` -  used to claim your native tokens that you previously "unbonded"